k5siu/uwglacier.github.io/index.md

 You can contribute from the Github web interface, or by cloning the repository and pushing changes.

-To add a page, add a markdown file in the `_pages/` directory with your content.
-If you want to add the file to the top navigation bar, also add the appropriate data to `_data/navigation.yml`.

 You can typset math using LaTeX syntax using delimiters `$$`:

 $$\frac{\partial u}{\partial t} + \nabla \cdot \vec{q} = 0$$

+## Images
-And you can include pictures from a link with this code:
+You can include pictures from a link with this code:

 ```html
 <figure>